STUDENT HANDBOOK – Foreward

 Announcements: If you have something you would like to present before the student body, you will need to put it in writing and submit it to the administration office before school begins.
 Any presentation to any CBC students must approved prior by the directors, including handouts, teachings, or “words” received.

-Teaching CD’s: Audio teaching CD’s of the class sessions can be purchased for $3.00 per CD.
-Audio teachings may be ordered on flashdrive for $15 for 8 classes.
+Teaching CD’s: Audio teaching CD’s or mp3’s of the class sessions can be purchased for $4.00 per CD or mp3 loaded on student’s flashdrive.
 Order slips are located in the student services area.
 Fill out the slip as instructed (one per session) and drop it in the box, along with payment, in the envelopes provided.
 This policy also applies in cases of absence.

 -Standing Order: You may choose to be put on standing order, meaning you will receive every teaching CD of your recorded classes at the school.
 This is a pre-paid service only.
-Full-time is $500 (saving ~ $200), Part-time is $250 (saving ~ $100).
+Full payment up front is $500 (saving ~ $200)

 - Andrew Wommack has made all (there are a few exceptions) of A.W.M.I.
 Store instructional materials available (except for partnership materials) to the students attending Charis Bible College Kansas City at a reduced cost.
 Materials can be ordered through our office, once each month, and current students receive a 50% discount.